slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * USB
 * Bluetooth

 All of these require a dedicated app (called Light App here) to work with the cold wallet.
 The Light App will be online along with the aforementioned Watch-only wallet.
 Once we understand the underlying essential principle, we should be able to understand these approaches.
-The essential principle is:  eventually, it’s just a matter of figuring out how to broadcast signed content onto the blockchain.
+The essential principle is:  eventually, it's just a matter of figuring out how to broadcast signed content onto the blockchain.
 Detailed process is as follows:

 * The content to be signed is transmitted by the Light App to the Cold Wallet by one of these means.
 * The signature is processed by the cold wallet that has the private key and then transmitted back to the Light App using the same way